 ITEM II: BOARD OF DIRECTORS

-A full list of those members is posted on this website.
-Meeting dates and times are listed below.
+A full list of those members is posted on this website at https://kmojfm.com/wp/board-of-directors/

 ITEM III: ADVISORY BOARD MEMBERS

-- Check back for date/time/location of upcoming meetings of the Community Advisory Board.
+- Check back for the date/time/location of upcoming meetings of the Community Advisory Board.

 - Unless otherwise noted, meetings are held in the KMOJ conference room at KMOJ studios located at 2123 West Broadway Suite 200 Minneapolis, MN 55411.